jscutlery/semver/README.md

 nx run my-project:version [...options]
 ```

-You can leverage the built-in affected command to only version changed packages:
+You can leverage the affected command to only version changed packages:

 ```
 nx affected --target version [...options]